 Indonesia to place funds in state banks to support economy

-[JAKARTA] Indonesia's finance minister said on Wednesday the government will shift 30 trillion rupiah (S$2.96 billion) from its account at the central bank to four state banks so they can use the funds to expand lending and support the economy.
+INDONESIA'S finance minister said on Wednesday the government will shift 30 trillion rupiah (S$2.9 billion) from its account at the central bank to four state banks so they can use the funds to expand lending and support the economy.

 "We hope with the funds' low interest rate, the state banks can take steps that would support the real sector through extension of credit at a lower lending rate," Ms Indrawati said.